 The SME Roadmap

 LawBite is an experienced and trusted provider of expert business legal advice for start-ups and SMEs.
 This blog article is not a replacement for business legal advice, but more a helpful reference point to help you understand the scope of what you should consider while operating as an employer.
 For further information, you're welcome to enter an enquiry and receive a free 15-minute consultation

 Here, in Part 2, we move a little bit farther along the SME road with a look at some of those key legal areas of business which you need to ensure are in place and operating correctly to be successful.
 Except for in one-man bands, you will need to work with others to set your business on its journey to success.
 This may mean the use of contractors, non-executive directors (NEDs) for independent advice and employees.
 Let’s start with some of these people who you work with…

+Contract working is a very popular method of working in the UK.
+This is undoubtedly one of the areas of working relationships that you will need to contend with.
 These contractor relationships must be genuine.
 Her Majesty’s Revenue and Customs (HMRC) are on the look-out for disguised employment through the Tax Act also known as the ‘IR35’ legislation.
 If a contractor fails, the IR35 tests they may have to pay 12 per cent more in taxes than an employee earning a similar wage.
 Meanwhile, on the employer’s side the risk is that a contractor may be able to make a claim for unfair dismissal if they have been, in fact, operating as an employee such as if they have had two years continuous service with you.